o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 * Understand steps to take around team setup.
 * Have a sense about how to manage credentials during the development and release/distribution phases of your project.

-To set up an [individual user](#setting-up-credentials-as-an-individual), you will need to:
+To set up an [individual user](#setting-up-aws-credentials-as-an-individual), you will need to:
 * Create the required IAM user.
 * Add any AWS permissions required.
 * Export the credentials to the local environment.

-To [manage a team](#setting-up-credentials-for-a-team) in an AWS account, you will need to:
+To [set up credentials for a team](#setting-up-credentials-for-a-team), you will need to:
 * Set up users and IAM credentials.
 * Create user groups.
 * Add AWS IAM users to the appropriate user group.
-* Add AWS permissions to the user groups.
 * Add AWS permissions to the user groups.

 Once the preceding tasks are complete, users can export their credentials to their local environment.